akshell/docs/ref/core/db.rst

 Range Variables
 ---------------

-The basic concept of the language is a :dfn:`range variable`.
-It's a named variable ranging over a relation, i.e., its values are the tuples of the relation.
-Range variables are declared by ``for`` construction and by ``forsome`` and ``forall`` expressions.
+The basic concept of the language is :dfn:`range variable`.
+A range variable is a named variable ranging over a relation, i.e., its values are the tuples of the relation.
+Range variables are declared by the ``for`` construction and by the ``forsome`` and ``forall`` expressions.

 The relations of Bob's posts and posts commented by Bob could be retrieved by the queries::